andrearcaina/Self-Translate/README.md

 ### ```Future Improvements```
 - enhance the hand recognition for sign language and increase the accuracy
-- make the Translations log work as intended
 - create a mobile app and publish it for others to use

 ### ```Developers``` ###